Health And Safety Executive Endorses Electric Tugs For Cost Saving In Hospitals

 The benefits of electric tugs have been reinforced by the Health and Safety Executive (HSE) which has suggested that the use of them in hospitals provides an ideal solution for portering staff, allowing them to perform their vital role more effectively.

 Porters can often be so over-stretched due to manual handling tasks that it can have a negative impact on the delivery of patient support.

 This has led to the HSE voicing its support of electric tug solutions, specifically because they allow operatives to move more than one load at a time – be that medical records, catering trolleys, laundry or waste.

 The use of electric tugs to move roll cages and trolleys is already popular within industries as diverse as Retail, Aerospace and Construction where significant improvements in efficiency and safety have been noted.

 MasterMover Sales Director Hugh Freer commented “by adapting technology initially developed for an industrial environment we have generated substantial cost savings for hospital trusts whilst improving safety within the wards and corridors”.

-Offering the user full control, the BedMover and SmartMover models have demonstrated their worth within hospitals around the country.
-Both are designed for regular stops and optimum flexibility.
+Offering the user full control, the SmartMover models have demonstrated their worth within hospitals around the country.
+Designed for regular stops and optimum flexibility.
 Tight corners, sharp turns, uneven ground and slopes are all easily navigated.
 The tugs also work on carpeted areas meaning nowhere is out-of-bounds.